jianshu93/dada2_wrapper/README.md

 ```
 git clone https://github.com/jianshu93/dada2_wrapper
 cd dada2_wrapper/scripts
+./dada2_wrapper.r --input_dir=../demo_input --output_dir=output --pool

-./dada2_cli.r --input_dir=../demo_input --output_dir=output --pool
+./dada2_wrapper.r --input_dir=../demo_input --output_dir=output --pool --single
 ```

 DADA2 R workflow for profiling 16S sequence reads consists of these two scripts:
 --------------------------------------------------------------------------------

-#### 1. dada2_cli.r - This wrapper script parses arguments from the command line and passes them to and invokes the DADA2 workflow (dada2_16S_paired-end.Rmd).
+#### 1. dada2_wrapper.r - This wrapper script parses arguments from the command line and passes them to and invokes the DADA2 workflow (dada2_16S_paired-end.Rmd).

 #### 2. dada2_16S_paired-end.Rmd - DADA2 workflow for resolving sequence variants from 16S amplicon reads.
 In addition to OTU picking and taxonomy assignment, it will also produce a QC folder with visuals and read counts (before/after).
   NOTE: This workflow requires paired-end 16S rDNA gene amplicon reads.
   NOTE: This workflow will analyze each sample independently to be able to process any sample size.
 The option to pool samples for resolving sequence variants will be added.
-  NOTE: Currently, the wrapper script dada2_cli.r and the workflow dada2_16S_paired-end.Rmd need to be in the same directory (and not in the input directory).
-By default the database is at the parent directory of the script dada2_cli.r, which is: ../reference_dbs_16S
+  NOTE: Currently, the wrapper script dada2_wrapper.r and the workflow dada2_16S_paired-end.Rmd need to be in the same directory (and not in the input directory).
+By default the database is at the parent directory of the script dada2_wrapper.r, which is: ../reference_dbs_16S

 It is suggested that the pool mode is more sensitive than sample-based mode for detecting rare ASVs (http://fiererlab.org/2020/02/17/whats-in-a-number-estimating-microbial-richness-using-dada2/)